Implications of the $S_8$ tension for decaying dark matter with warm decay products: Resolving the tension with DCDM

-We implement the DDM equations in the publicly available numerical code \texttt{CLASS} \cite{Lesgourgues:2011rh,Blas_2011}.
-We use a shooting method that guarantees that the budget equation is satisfied.
-We solve the Boltzmann hierarchy presented in Ref.~\cite{Aoyama:2014tga} using 300 momentum bins.
-At sub-Hubble scales ($k \tau > 25$), we switch to the fluid equations given by Eqs.~(\ref{eq:delta_dot_wdm})-(\ref{eq:sigma_dot_wdm}).
-We make use of the code \texttt{MONTEPYTHON-v3}~\cite{Audren:2012wb,Brinckmann:2018cvx} to perform a Monte Carlo Markov chain (MCMC) analysis with a Metropolis-Hasting algorithm, testing the $\Lambda$DDM model against the high-$\ell$ CMB TT, TE, EE `lite'+low-$\ell$ TT,EE+lensing data from Planck~\cite{Cosmo_collaboration2018planck}, BAO data from 6dF~\cite{Beutler:2011hx}, SDSS DR7~\cite{Ross:2014qpa}, BOSS DR12~\cite{Alam:2016hwk}, eBOSS DR14 Ly-$\alpha$~\cite{Agathe:2019vsu, Blomqvist:2019rah} and the Pantheon SNIa catalog~\cite{Scolnic:2017caz}.
-We model the KIDS1000+BOSS+2dfLenS with a split-normal likelihood\footnote{The full likelihood is not yet available.
-Making use of $S_8 = 0.755^{+0.019}_{-0.021}$ from KiDS450+DESY1 \cite{Joudaki:2019pmv} yields similar results.} on $S_8=0.766^{+0.02}_{-0.014}$ \cite{Heymans:2020gsg}.
-We adopt the uninformative priors $-4 \leq {\mathrm{log}_{10}}(\eps) \leq {\mathrm{log}_{10}}(0.5)$, $ -4 \leq {\mathrm{log}_{10}}(\Gamma/[{\rm Gyr^{-1}}]) \leq 1$ and $0 \leq \Odcdm \leq 1$.
-To gauge the importance of the late-time decay in the success of the solution, we compare the $\Lambda$DDM model with another cosmological scenario that features a power suppression at small scales, namely massive neutrinos\footnote{Mixed C+WDM scenarios induce a similar effect, but the WDM fraction (present at all times) is constrained by observations on sub-galactic scales~\cite{Baur:2017stq,Diamanti:2017xfo,Gariazzo:2017pzb,Murgia:2018now} and they cannot provide a lower $S_8$. } ($\nu\Lambda$CDM).
+The 2-body $\Lambda$DDM scenario under study is fully described by the following set of parameters: $\left\{\Omega_b h^2, \text{ln} \left(10^{10} A_s\right), n_s, \tau_{\rm reio}, \Odcdm, H_0, {\mathrm{Log}_{10}}~\Gamma ,{\mathrm{Log}_{10}}~\eps \right\}$.
+We implement the DDM equations in the publicly available numerical code \texttt{CLASS} \cite{Lesgourgues:2011rh,Blas_2011}, as described in App.~\ref{sec:fluid_approx}.
+We use a shooting method to satisfy the budget equation.
+We make use of the code \texttt{MONTEPYTHON-v3}~\cite{Audren:2012wb,Brinckmann:2018cvx} to perform a Monte Carlo Markov chain (MCMC) analysis with a Metropolis-Hasting algorithm, testing the $\Lambda$DDM model against the high-$\ell$ CMB TT, TE, EE `lite'+low-$\ell$ TT,EE+lensing data from Planck~\cite{Cosmo_collaboration2018planck}, BAO data from 6dF~\cite{Beutler:2011hx}, SDSS DR7~\cite{Ross:2014qpa}, BOSS DR12 (including $f\sigma_8$ measurements)~\cite{Alam:2016hwk}, eBOSS DR14 Ly-$\alpha$~\cite{Agathe:2019vsu, Blomqvist:2019rah} and the Pantheon SNIa catalog~\cite{Scolnic:2017caz}.
+Because the full KIDS1000+BOSS+2dfLenS likelihood in not yet available, we model it with a split-normal function on $S_8=0.766^{+0.02}_{-0.014}$ \cite{Heymans:2020gsg}.
+We expect it to be a good approximation given that the KiDS collaboration concluded that their $S_8$ value is only weakly sensitive to the effect of non-zero neutrino masses \cite{Joudaki:2019pmv}, a model with features very similar to the $\Lambda$DDM model.
+(Making use of $S_8 = 0.755^{+0.019}_{-0.021}$ from KiDS450+DESY1 \cite{Joudaki:2019pmv} yields similar results.)
+Note that we neglect the potential co-variance between $S_8$ and BOSS BAO/FS data for simplicity, and we checked that removing the BAO/FS data from the analysis does not affect the result.
+We adopt the uninformative priors $-4 \leq {\mathrm{Log}_{10}}(\eps) \leq {\mathrm{Log}_{10}}(0.5)$, $ -4 \leq {\mathrm{Log}_{10}}(\Gamma/[{\rm Gyr^{-1}}]) \leq 1$ and $0 \leq \Odcdm \leq 1$.
+To gauge the importance of the late-time decay in the success of the solution, we compare the $\Lambda$DDM model with another cosmological scenario that features a power suppression at small scales, namely massive neutrinos ($\nu\Lambda$CDM).
 We model these as three degenerate states and vary the total mass $M_\nu$, on top of the standard $\Lambda$CDM parameters.
+We assess the remaining level of tension by computing the $Q_{\rm DMAP}$ (for ``difference in the maximum a posteriori'') tension metric introduced in Ref.~\cite{Raveri:2018wln}, which essentially (for flat priors) makes use of the difference in $\chi^2$ between the fit of a given model with and without including the $S_8$ data point.
+The tension is then estimated as $\sqrt{\Delta\chi^2}$ in unit of $\sigma$.
+Finally, we also compute the Bayesian evidence with the sampler {\sc MultiNest} \cite{Feroz:2008xx}, taking 1000 live points and a tolerance condition on the evidence for stopping the sampling equal to 0.1.
+We perform model comparison by calculating $\Delta{\rm log} B = {\rm log} B(\Lambda{\rm DDM})-{\rm log} B(\Lambda{\rm CDM})$.